thumbliner/thumbliner/loop.md

 Chooses a message, delivers it, watches the room and the polls, then adjusts.
 The public is the sensor.
 Their reaction is the signal.

 ### Entrepreneur
-Places a bet on what the shopper will purchase, then risks time and capital to produce it.
+Places a bet on what the shopper will purchase, then risks scarce time and capital to produce it.
 Profit and loss provide feedback.

 ### Student
 Builds a model, tries a problem, gets it wrong, updates the model.
 Learning happens when the error stings.